 Does Caffeine Affect Creatine Negatively?

 Caffeine can affect creatine negatively.
 If you consume too much caffeine, you dehydrate yourself.
 This could affect creatine’s ability to give you a powerful exercise performance.

-On a related note, one study did suggest that creatine and caffeine only caused mild indigestion in a few people .
+On a related note, one study did suggest that creatine supplementation and caffeine only caused mild indigestion in a few people .